diversen/simple-php-github-api/README.md

 Register a new application at [https://github.com/settings/developers](https://github.com/settings/developers)

-You will se something like this:
+You will see something like this:

 ![](https://raw.githubusercontent.com/diversen/simple-php-github-api/master/github-api.png "My settings")